iagolobla/episode_binger/README.md

 * If you get an error when executing, try more than once: There's some randomness involved with the algorithms so the performance can rely on that sometimes.

 ## Documentation
-All the docs are located in the docs folder of this project
+All the docs are located in the docs folder of this project.
+You can visit it in this link: https://iagolobla.github.io/episode_binger/

 ## Quick Start
 You can try this short program as an example: